GP ADHD Prescribing in Australia

 - DSM-5 clinical assessment

-- Shared-care with psychiatrist for under-18s
+- Shared-care with psychiatrist for under-18 initiation

 Key Requirements

-- Completion of approved ADHD training module
+- Accredited ADHD training module (NSW Health funded)

 Key Requirements